mikedamay/snippets/conversations.md

 I don't think the pay off of LINQ is readability or even ease of reasoning.
 I think it's dependability.
 I think it shares this quality with strongly typed functional languages like Haskell and Elm.
 You see it said of Elm that if it compiles then it probably behaves as you expect.
 I have used Elm a bit and definitely found it to be true.

-LINQ may take longer to understand or write but once you have your code it is far more likely to behave as you intend and maintainers are far less likely to make mistakes if they modify or rely on it.
+LINQ may take longer to understand or write but once you have your code, or have taken the trouble to understand someone else's, it is far more likely to behave as you intend and maintainers are far less likely to make mistakes if they modify or rely on it.

 I think it is worth sticking with.
 It, and a functional style in general, are certainly in fashion.